jackjona/nextjs-animations/README.md

 ## Animations

-- Link underline animation on hover [seen with the header links on hover]
+- Link underline animation on hover [seen with the header and homepage links on hover]
-- Entrance animation for the homepage (can also be used for page transition) [seen on the homepage ("/")]
+- Entrance animation (can also be used for page transition) [seen on `/page-transition` page]
-- Smooth Hr line reveal animation [seen on the /hr page]
+- Smooth Hr line reveal animation [seen on the `/hr` page]
-- Expand and reveal image effect on scroll [seen on the /image-reveal page]
+- Expand and reveal box/image on scroll animations [seen on the `/expanding-box` page]

 ## To Do